moonseer/sneaker-collect/app/README.md

 - Unit tests for utility functions and schema validation
 - Component tests for UI components
 - Integration tests for pages and features

+Tests are co-located with the code they test in `__tests__` directories.

+### Test Implementation Details

+The test suite includes:

+- Mock implementations for Next.js router, authentication, and Supabase
+- Proper handling of asynchronous operations with `act()` and `waitFor()`
+- Component rendering tests with realistic user interactions
+- Validation of component state and UI updates

+### Common Testing Issues and Solutions

+- **Router Mocking**: The `useRouter` hook from Next.js is mocked globally in `jest.setup.js`
+- **Authentication**: The auth context is mocked to provide a consistent user state
+- **Asynchronous Testing**: All component tests use `act()` to properly handle React state updates
+- **Test Timeouts**: Increased timeouts for complex component tests to prevent flaky tests

 ### Test Coverage